Salary Gross-Up Calculator

 Understand the Effective Tax Rate

 The 'Total Tax Rate' input should be your effective (average) tax rate, not just your marginal rate.
 This includes federal, state, local, and payroll taxes (Social Security and Medicare).
-For most individuals, this rate is lower than their highest marginal income tax bracket.
+For most individuals in 2026, the effective rate is 20-30% for middle-income earners.

 Calculating the Gross Salary Needed for Desired Net Pay